Appliqué Made Easy

 Roxanne's Glue Baste-It

-The ergonomic bottle design eliminates hand fatigue and makes it easy to apply just the right amount of glue.
+The ergonomic bottle design eliminates hand fatigue and makes applying just the right amount of glue easy.

 Turning cut edge down

-You have trimmed the fabric shape, now apply a thin line of glue.
+You have trimmed the fabric shape, and now apply a thin line of glue.

 This line looks pretty thick, the picture is magnified, think half that.